Xiaofei-it/Shelly/README.md

 and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.

-Last but not least, the occasion when the `Domino` perform actions and the one when the `Observable` subscribes a `Subscriber` are different.
+Last but not least, the occasion when the `Domino` performs actions and the one when the `Observable` subscribes a `Subscriber` are different.
 In the Shelly library, the `Domino` will not perform any actions when it is committed.
 And only when it is invoked will it perform actions.
 In RxJava, however, everything will immediately take effect once the `Observable.subscribe()` method is invoked.